cylc/cylc-doc/src/tutorial/runtime/introduction.rst

       * Try re-running the workflow.

-      * Try changing the current view(s).
+      * Try adding new view tabs:

         .. tip::

-           You can do this from the "View" menu or from the toolbar:
+           You can do this from the "Add View" button at the top right:

            .. image:: ../img/cylc-gui-view-selector.png
               :align: center
               :scale: 75%

-      * Try pressing the "Pause" button which is found in the top left-hand corner of the GUI.
+      * Try pressing the "Pause" button which is found near the play button.

-      * Try right-clicking on a task.
-From the right-click menu you could try:
+      * Try exanding information on a task or job by pressing on >.

-        * "Trigger (run now)"
-        * "Reset State"